Hobo-Hilly/SecurityPlus/application-injection-attacks/README.md

     Dynamic link library (DLL)

 ''
+so DLL.
+Let's think about how applications work, right?
+A user interacts with an application and that application has a certain limited amount of functionality built into it.

+It's the way programmers can keep their application footprint small, but then when they need to extend the functionality of the application, they can put that functionality in DLL file in the Dynamic link library so the user interacts with it and that functionality is not built in the application is gonna reach down to the dynamic link library.

+It's gonna grab that DLL, essentially pull it in and now we've got whatever that extended or additional functionality is.

+Now think about the attacker.
+If the attacker can modify the DLL or maybe even supply their own malicious DLL, then when that functionality is called upon, we reach down into the Dynamic link library file and or pull that file out, then what happens is it performs some kind of unauthorized actions.

+NOTE!!!
+ A lot of your drivers are DLL files too and remember what your drivers do.
+Your drivers allow that high level programming language.

+ The operating system to communicate down at the low level with the hardware and that is a very trusted process.

+ Typically that's an interaction between the kernel and the hardware itself, and if that user can inject that DLL at that level, they've got privilege escalation and they essentially can take control.
+Really, if they want of the entire machine, if that's what they so choose to.

 -  anybody who is running any kind of Windows Active Directory should be familiar with DLL

 -  We've got some kind of web application, that web server, right?
 We're interacting with that web API.
 And maybe it does something where it generates an LDAP query against the directory services, says hey, I just wanna validate.
 Does that user actually exist, right?